Authentication and Account Management¶

 {'user_id': 'john'}

 OpenID Connect (often abbreviated “OIDC”) is an identity layer on top of the OAuth 2.0 protocol.
-It is a quite an extensive stack of interacting actors and protocols, and an in-depth discussion of its architecture would lead us too far here.
-However, in the context of working with openEO, these OpenID Connect concepts are useful to understand:
+An in-depth discussion of the whole architecture would lead us too far here, but some central OpenID Connect concepts are quite useful to understand in the context of working with openEO:

 OpenID Connect is clearly more complex than Basic HTTP Auth.
 In the sections below we will discuss the practical details of each flow.